OmarScicolone/Web-application-I-riddle-site-exam/README.md

 # Exam #2: "Indovinelli"
-## Student: s296492 SCICOLONE OMAR
+## Student: SCICOLONE OMAR

-## React Client Application Routes
+## Purpose of the project
+Site created for the exam of the "web applications" course.
+The main purpose of the project was to create a site that would allow you to create riddles and answer those of other users

 ## Screenshot